bargitta/jsInterview/README.md

 		return "reason"
 	}
 }
+var error = Object.create(base);
-//the prototype of error is base var error = Object.create(base);
+//error inherits base, and the prototype of error is base
+//the prototype chain is like error-->base-->null

+//another example here
+var numbers = ['1', '2', '3'];
+//the prototype chain: numbers-->Array.prototype-->Object.prototype-->null
 ```

 **How to define a function?**